tsai-SA/MetWAS_NESDA/README.md

 ```

 ## Predictive model 2 : basic model in MDD cases only
-The basic_model_mdd.R script is similar to model 1, but with additional mdd column (MDD diagnosis) and it will filter out participants with no MDD diagnosis
+The basic_model_mdd.R script is similar to model 1, but it will filter out participants with no MDD diagnosis
 1) The _AD_MetS.rds file from MetS_calc.R output
 2) The antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
 3) A .rds file with ID and the **basic covariates** including sex, age, mdd, techinical covariates such as assessment_centre and/or spectrometer (if applicable) as columns.
 The mdd column should be coded into 0/1 (1 = mdd, 0 = controls), the basic_model_mdd.R script will filter out the controls.